Standard Chartered: "Bitcoin could fall to $50,000; Ethereum to $1,400"

 Global investment bank (IB) Standard Chartered (SC) has lowered its Bitcoin (BTC) price target for this year.

-According to Walter Bloomberg on the 12th (local time), Standard Chartered on the day cut its year-end Bitcoin target to $100,000 from the previous $150,000.
-The bank also said Bitcoin could drop to $50,000 before a full-fledged recovery takes hold.
-Walter Bloomberg noted it was the “second downward revision in the past three months.”
+According to Walter Bloomberg on the 12th (local time), Standard Chartered on the day cut its year-end Bitcoin target to $100,000 from $150,000.
+The bank also said Bitcoin could slide to as low as $50,000 before showing a full-fledged recovery.
+Walter Bloomberg noted this was the "second downward revision in the past three months."

-The bank cited key risks for Bitcoin as outflows from exchange-traded funds (ETFs), a deterioration in the macroeconomic backdrop, and delays in rate cuts by the Federal Reserve (Fed).
-Bitcoin is currently down more than 40% from the record high (ATH) set in October last year.
+It cited key risks for Bitcoin including exchange-traded fund (ETF) outflows, a deterioration in the macroeconomic backdrop, and delays in rate cuts by the Federal Reserve (Fed).
+Bitcoin is currently down more than 40% from its all-time high (ATH) posted in October last year.

 JOON HYOUNG LEE